-The best free activities in Malaga
+Discover the best free activities in Malaga

-Let’s face it: For many of us, enjoying a well-deserved holiday includes a certain budget that we have.
 Between your flight, hotel or holiday apartment and your car hire at Malaga airport, this budget quickly increases, and even more so if you are travelling with your family.
-So having a few plans on hand that come for free isn’t a bad idea, is it?

 Malaga is a city pampered by sunshine and a good climate.
 Life takes place in the streets.
 But you will also find a succulent offer of free activities in Malaga for when the weather is bad or you are simply interested in knowing more about the many monuments of Malaga.
 Here we go!